esp-rs/esp-backtrace/README.md

 When using the panic and/or exception handler make sure to include `use esp_backtrace as _;`.

-When using this together with `esp-println` make sure to use the same output kind for both dependencies.
-(Or don't specify the output for `esp-backtrace`)

 ## Features

 | Feature           | Description                                                          |